ZC">

 06

 The workflow must be compatible with what the AI can actually work with.
-ZipCoding was built using Claude chat — not Claude Code, not an IDE, not a local development environment requiring access to systems the AI cannot reach.
-Every tool in the chain was available to both sides.
-CI/CD via GitHub Actions handles compilation on the correct Rust version.
+ZipCoding is tool-agnostic — built entirely through a chat interface with no local development environment required.
+Every tool in the chain must be accessible within the session itself.
+CI/CD handles compilation automatically.
 The AI writes the code.
 The CI proves it compiles.
 The human verifies the output.
-Design the workflow so every step can be completed within the session.
+Design the workflow so every step can be completed without leaving the session.

 07